Onur5/project_strong_password_generator/README.md

     * Password will consist of two words, which are binded through a randomly generated special character
     * User will be asked different questions to determine personalised answers
     * The answers will be rewritten in (simple) 'leetspeak' (So that the user is able to remember)
-    * To overcome the problem of leetspeak-generators in combination with wordbook lybaries, the second word will be reversed
+    * Due to available leetspeak-generators and dictonaries, the second word will be reversed
     * User will be acquaint with the structure of the password

 ### Define questions and answers for the user